univention/univention-corporate-server/doc/manual/software/app-center.rst

 applications provide a :guilabel:`Buy` button with a link to detailed licensing information.
-For all other applications, it is recommended to contact the manufacturer of the application about detailed licensing information using the e-mail address shown under *Contact*.
+For all other applications, it is recommended to contact the manufacturer of the application about detailed licensing information using the email address shown under *Contact*.

 .. _appcenter-details: